buzzfeed/sso/docs/sso_config.md

   * **to** is the cname of the proxied service (this tells sso proxy where to proxy requests that come in on the from field)
   * **type** declares the type of route to use, right now there is just *simple* and *rewrite*.
   * **options** are a set of options that can be added to your configuration.
-    * **allowed groups** optional list of authorized google groups that can access the service.
-If not specified, anyone within an email domain is allowed to access the service. *Note*: We do not support nested group authentication at this time.
+    * **allowed_groups** optional list of authorized google groups that can access the service. *Note*: We do not support nested group authentication at this time.
 Groups must be made up of email addresses associated with individual's accounts.
 See [#133](https://github.com/buzzfeed/sso/issues/133).
     * **allowed_email_domains** optional list of authorized email domains that can access the service.
+Set to `*` to allow any email domain.
     * **allowed_email_addresses** optional list of authorized email addresses that can access the service.
+Set to `*` to allow any email address.
     * **flush_interval** sets an interval to periodically flush the buffered response to the client.
 If specified, SSO Proxy will not timeout requests to this upstream and will stream the response to the client.
 NOTE: Use with extreme caution.
-    * **header_overrides** overrides any heads set either by SSO proxy itself or upstream applications.
+    * **header_overrides** overrides any headers set either by SSO proxy itself or upstream applications.
 Useful for modifying browser security headers.
     * **inject_request_headers** adds headers to the request before the request is sent to the proxied service.
 Useful for adding basic auth headers if needed.
     * **provider_slug** determines which identity provider this upstream will use.
 This provider must first be configured within `sso_auth`.
     * **skip_auth_regex** skips authentication for paths matching these regular expressions.
 NOTE: Use with extreme caution.